tsward6/cs753_team2_assignment2/README.md

 Programming Assignment2

-This currently runs Part 1 of programming assignment 2.
+This currently runs Part 1 and 2 of programming assignment 2.

-To run, enter the following two commands:

-1) bash compile.sh

-2) java -jar target/team2_1-1.0-SNAPSHOT-jar-with-dependencies.jar

-(java command needs no args because the tasks are specified and don't require user input)

-I am confused by what is being asked for the $methodname parameter in each runfile line. (just put question mark for now)
+I am a tad unclear as to what is required for step 2, but the framework seems logical.

+Parts 1 and 2 require no user input, so a bash script is provided that does all of the work.

+1) maven compile command
+2) run the jar file maven created
+3) run the python script that uses pytrec_eval to get results for part 2

+in a linux terminal, cd to wherever the folder was extracted and enter the following command: bash part2.sh